-Today, we live in the information age where our technologies are able to automatically adapt, modify, analyze and learn from our everyday behaviors and preferences.
-We have smart homes, smart phones, smart cars and smart everything else but what about the technology that powers all these devices and provides the backbone to their success?
-As our world has entered the digital age, our electrical grid has also been transitioning to a more advanced and smarter version of itself to keep up with the world’s ever-developing society of technology.
+We live in a time when our technologies can automatically adapt to, modify, analyze and learn from our everyday behaviors and preferences.
+We have smart homes, smartphones, smart cars and smart everything else, but what about what goes on behind the scenes that powers these devices and provides the backbone to their success?
+As our world has entered the digital age, so too has the electric power grid, transitioning to keep up with our ever-developing society.

 The Grid’s History

-Even though our current electrical grid is safe, reliable and affordable, it has functioned without significant change since its creation.
-Modernizing it to adapt to current technological advancements and demands will foster new economic, social and environmental opportunities.
-The factors and benefits driving its demand for modernization include:
+Even though our grid remains safe, reliable and affordable, it has functioned without significant change since its creation.
+Modernizing it to adapt to current advancements and demands will foster new economic, societal and environmental opportunities.
+The benefits of this transition include:

 - Highly advanced and efficient energy transfer

-- Easier integration of clean energy, customer-owned and utility-scale renewable energy
+- Easier integration of clean, customer-owned and utility-scale renewable energy

 - Faster power restoration after disruptions